Azure/mapotf/example/tracing_tags/readme.md

 The primary purpose of the `default_tags` configuration is to:

-- **Automate Tagging**: Automatically apply a default set of tags (`hello = "world"`) to all resources that support tagging, without the need to manually specify these tags for each resource.
+- **Automate Tagging**: Automatically apply a default set of tags to all resources that support tagging, without the need to manually specify these tags for each resource.
 - **Ensure Consistency**: Help maintain a consistent tagging strategy across your infrastructure, which is crucial for resource organization, cost tracking, and access control.
 - **Simplify Management**: By applying tags automatically, it simplifies the management of resources, especially in large-scale environments where manual tagging can be error-prone and time-consuming.